 2014 Mitsubishi Mirage, Quebec City, Sep 2013Enlarge Photo

 Shopping for a new Mitsubishi Mirage?

 GET A FREE PRICE QUOTE

-The Mitsubishi Mirage disappeared from the U.S. market in 2002, but it has returned for the 2014 model year.
-The new subcompact five-door hatchback is the most fuel-efficient car the struggling Japanese automaker will sell, starting in Fall 2013.
-The model that features a continuously variable transmission has earned an EPA rating of 40mpg combined, the highest of any non-hybrid sold in the U.S.
+The Mitsubishi Mirage left U.S. market in 2002, but it has come back for the 2014 model year.
+The new subcompact five-door hatchback is the most fuel-efficient car that the struggling Japanese automaker will sell, starting in Fall 2014.
+The model that has a continuously variable transmission (CVT) has received an EPA rating of 40mpg combined, the highest of any non-hybrid sold in the U.S.

 The Mirage competes with a much more polished set of subcompacts than it did a decade ago.
 They include the well-received Chevrolet Spark, the Ford Fiesta (newly updated in 2014), and the Japanese trio comprised of the Honda Fit, Nissan Versa, and Toyota Yaris.
 There's also the Chevy Spark minicar, an even smaller five-door hatchback with surprisingly clever features inside and a base price below $13,000.

 For more details on the revived nameplate, see our 2014 Mitsubishi Mirage preview.

 The new Mirage is a somewhat plain car, sitting tall on small 14-inch wheels and tires.
 Mitsubishi's latest rounded front-end styling is good for aerodynamics, but a bit of a snooze in a category where even subcompacts and minicars can be stylish.
 Its claimed 0.28 drag coefficient is remarkably low for such a short vehicle, however, so there's method to the madness.